 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: The number of cruciate-retaining total knee arthroplasty (CR-TKA) is increasing nowadays.
+Core tip: The number of techniques for cruciate-retaining total knee arthroplasty (CR-TKA) is increasing.
 Whether the entire posterior cruciate ligament (PCL) should be retained during CR-TKA is controversial.
-The PCL protector can protect the PCL bone block effectively.
-The application of PCL protector is described in this study.
-At the same time the methods to balance the tension of PCL (pie-crusting and repairing) are reported.
-Strategy of tight PCL in CR-TKA is summarized.
+The PCL protector can effectively protect the PCL bone block.
+Application of the PCL protector is described in this study, and the methods used to balance the tension of the PCL (pie-crusting and repairing) are reported.
+The strategy for a tight PCL in CR-TKA is summarized.
 The clinical outcomes are evaluated by range of motion and Knee Society Clinical Rating system scores.